ICCCIVY/2420-Assignment-1/README.md

 - You have a DigitalOcean account.

-- You have a Basic knowledge of Linux.
+- You have a basic knowledge of Linux.

-- Yoy have download the appropriate [Arch Linux](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/)  image.
+- You have downloaded the appropriate [Arch Linux](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/)  image.
 You want the most recent "cloudimg".
 The ".qcow2" like in the image below, the date may be different.
 Download the most recent image.

 ![Arch Image](assets/arch-linux.png)